alcideschaux/HPVp16-Penis/README.md

-## Human Papillomavirus Infection and Immunohistochemical p16INK4a Expression as Predictors of Outcome in Penile Squamous Cell Carcinomas
+## HPV and p16INK4a in Penile Squamous Cell Carcinomas

 ### Description
 This dataset contains information on 59 patients with penile lesions, including penile intraepitheial neoplasia (PeIN) and squamous cell carcinoma (SCC).
 Formalin-fixed and paraffin-embedded tissue samples were used to build 2 tissue microarrays (TMA).
 Clinicopathologic and outcome information was obtained from medical records.